Basic run¶

 Define Load Function¶

-Create a function to load the Result
+Create a function to load the Result object from a pickle file.

 Note: These utility functions could be integrated into the EnergyScope library for convenience.